Open Aviation Safety is being built.

 The vision

-The OASIS is intended as a repository for aviation safety information,
+Open Aviation Safety is conceived as a repository for aviation safety information,

 The audience